zjuter0126/pai/manual/cluster-user/how-to-manage-data.md

 #### Upload data to NFS server in Windows

-`storage-manager` will setup a `samba` server for data accessing.

-You could access `NFS` data by `Windows File Explore` directly if:
+You could access `NFS` data by `Windows File Explorer` directly if:

-  - The cluster administrator setup `NFS` by `storage-manager`.
+  - The cluster administrator setup `NFS` by `storage-manager`. `storage-manager` will provide a `samba` server.

-In AAD authentication mode, you can access nfs data through user domain name and password.
+  - The cluster administrator configures a `samba` server along with the `NFS` server by himself.

+To access it, use the file location `\\NFS_SERVER_ADDRESS` in `Window File Explorer`.
+It will prompt you to type in a username and a password:

-In basic authentication mode, you can access nfs data through the configured username and password.
-The default username/password is: `smbuser/smbpwd`.
+  - If OpenPAI is in basic authentication mode (this mode means you use basic username/password to log in to OpenPAI webportal), you can access nfs data through its configured username and password.
+Please note it is different from the one you use to log in to OpenPAI.
+If the administrator uses `storage-manager`, the default username/password for NFS is `smbuser` and `smbpwd`.

-Please contact your administrator to confirm.
-If the administrator's setting is correct, you can use the file location `\\NFS_SERVER_ADDRESS` in `File Explore` to access data.
-(Please make sure the `network discovery` is on)
+  - If OpenPAI is in AAD authentication mode, you can access nfs data through user domain name and password.

+If it doesn't work, please make sure the `network discovery` is on, or contact your adminstrator for help.

 If you cannot use direct access, please try to mount NFS into Windows or using a Linux VM to upload data.